gargmonica1986/Monica/README.md

 - Rating
 - Price

-Allow user to sort and filter data by each column. **Data sorting and filtering have to be server side operations**
+Allow user to sort and filter data by each column.

+**List loading, sorting and filtering have to be a server side operations, either web api or mvc action calls**

 Use **[product.json](products.json)** file as a data source for your application.